stephenbunch/programming-tutorial/README.md

 # Programming Tutorial
-Hello!
 Welcome to my programming tutorial.
-There's a lot of content here, so get a cup of coffee and absorb this tutorial at your own pace.
+There's a lot of material here, so get a cup of coffee and absorb this tutorial at your own pace.

 I use "levels" instead of chapters to emphasize order.
 Concepts build on each other, so it's important that you don't jump around too much.

-At the end of each section, I include some questions and/or sample coding problems to verify that you understood the section correctly. **You must do these.**
+At the end of each section, I include some questions and/or sample coding problems to verify that you understood the section correctly. **You must do these.** It's the only way to know that you're on the right track.

 Also:
-* Try to do one level each week and spread it out over the entire week so that you have more time to absorb everything.
-Your mind needs time to understand and incorprate ideas you've never seen before.
-I usually have to sleep on a new concept before I fully understand it.
+* Try to finish one level each week and spread things out so your mind has time to process.
+I usually have to sleep on a new concept before I'm able to wrap my head around it.
-* Don't take too many breaks, otherwise you'll forget things and it'll be difficult to keep going.
+* Don't take too many breaks.
+You'll forget things and it'll be difficult to keep going.
+* It's just like learning an instrument.
+[Practice makes perfect.](http://lifehacker.com/5939374/a-better-way-to-practice)
 * Be resourceful.
 Search for YouTube videos if you have to.
 I've discovered that it's easier for me to learn a new concept if I can find a video tutorial that explains it.
 * Be curious.
-The best programmers are very curious about **how and why things work**, not simply that something works.
+The best programmers are super curious about **how and why things work**.

 ## Table of Contents